Consulting with a Non-Disclosed Expert Witness

 A Forensic Psychiatrist brings invaluable experience and understanding to a case that cannot be obtained any other way.
 The earlier you engage a consulting-expert, the greater the lead-time to develop your client’s case and offer the most effective representation.
 Attorneys who retain the resources of a consulting-expert will find they have a leg-up over the other side.

 Here are a few interesting articles and blogs to inspire inquiry about the differences between a consulting-expert and a disclosed Expert Witness.
-I am not qualified to determine if they are factually accurate.
+Caveat: I am not an attorney and cannot verify they are legally accurate.

 Expert Witness Disclosure: Avoiding Exclusion (Ryskamp, ExpertInstitute)